tcsullens/redis-audit/README.md

     ---------------------------------------------------+--------------+-------------------+---------------------------------------------------

 ## Key Grouping Algorithm

+**This is now set via a cmd line option**.

 The key grouping algorithm is a good default, but you may require more control over it.
 There is an array of regular expressions that can be used to help force a group.
 If the key being sampled matches a regular expression, it is grouped with all the keys that match that regex.

     @@key_group_regex_list = [/notification/,/user_profile/]

 If you don't configure the regular expressions, the script has to find a good match for each key that it finds, which can take a significant amount of time, depending on the number of types of keys.
 If you find the script takes too long to run, I recommend setting up the regular expressions.
 Even if you only set the regular expressions for 50% of the keys it will encounter, the speedup will still be noticeable.